 You’ve just been given the news at your review that the probationary period is set to be extended.
-It’s normal to be left questioning the rules on extending a probation period.
+It’s normal to be left questioning the rules on extending your probation.
 You may well be feeling deflated and wondering what you have done wrong.

 However, an extended probation period at work is not a disaster.
 The fact is that sometimes, longer is needed to see if you are ready to become a fully fledged employee.